-Should I submit a transcript from every college/university I attended?
+Do I need to submit transcripts from every college or university I attended?

-Yes.
-You must submit unofficial transcripts from all colleges/universities you have attended.
-If you are accepted into the program you will be required to submit official copies of all of your transcripts to the Graduate School.
+Yes, we require all of your transcripts.
+Upload scanned image files of your transcripts within the application.
+If you are accepted into the program you will be required to submit official transcripts to the Cornell University Graduate School.

 I have been working for several years and am no longer in touch with any of my professors from my undergraduate school.
 Can I submit professional letters of recommendation instead of academic ones?

 The admissions committee will be interested to know what kind of student you are, which is why submitting 2 academic letters of recommendation is considered important.
-If you are unable to submit 2 academic recommendations, we strongly encourage you to submit at least 1 academic reference with 1 professional reference.
-However, if it is not possible to submit an academic reference, you may choose to submit 2 professional recommendations.
+If you are unable to submit 2 academic recommendations, you may choose to submit 2 professional recommendations.

 What should my GRE or GMAT score be?

-The ILR School Admissions Committee takes test scores very seriously, but they are only one part of your application.
+The ILR School Admissions Committee takes test scores seriously, but they are only one part of your application.
 Each application is reviewed individually, and each component of the application is considered to be only one piece of the big picture.
 Therefore, we do not require a minimum GRE or GMAT score.
 View our current MILR class profile.